redruin1/factorio-draftsman/docs/source/quickstart.rst

     This is the order that you see when you look in the crafting menu in-game:

     .. image:: ../img/quickstart/crafting_menu.png
+        :alt: A screenshot of Factorio's in-game crafting menu.
+        :align: center

     You can see that because "wooden-chest" is to the left of "iron-chest", "wooden-chest" will always be before "iron-chest" in ``entities.containers`` (Unless some mod messes with their order strings!)